BisanzLab/LabProtocols/DropPlates.md

-## Serial dilution and bacterial stock concentration calculation
+# Bacterial Quantification by the Drop Plate MEthod

-This protocol/tutorial is about how to properly do a serial dilution in the context of calculating the concentration of a stock solution (ex.
-C. difficile spore stock), and to correct and prevent having any further misunderstandings of definitions.
+This protocol is about how to properly do a serial dilution in the context of calculating the concentration of a bacterial culture (ex. *C. difficile* spore stock).

 Serial dilution refers to the idea of diluting a solution in a stepwise manner.
 By plating a portion of each dilution on a plate and performing colony enumeration, we can calculate the concentration of the bacterial stock based on the number of colonies on the plate at each dilution.